EmGarr/EmGarr/README.md

 ##### Kerod (Keras Object Detection)

-- Pure tensorflow 2.X implementation of object detection algorithms (Faster R-CNN, Object Detection with Transformers, Deformable Detr...).
+- Pure tensorflow 2.X implementation of object detection algorithms (Faster R-CNN, Object Detection with Transformers, ...).
 - Aims to build a **clear**, reusable, **tested**, **simple** and **documented** codebase for production or pedagogical purposes.

 #### Contributions